acquia/ember-logging-service/README.md

 Both types of callbacks do not accept any parameters and return a POJO of custom information.

+After installing the ember-logging-service addon an application instance initializer is automatically created at `app/instance-initializers/register-logging-context.js`

+This provides a sample registration of empty application and user context callbacks.
+This can be used as a guide to provide your own data into the placeholder callbacks or to register your own service functions to provide the data.

 ## Automatic Error Monitoring
 When error handling is turned on, the logging service will automatically monitor